restjquery/documentation/source/includes/_introduction.md

 You must be using:

 * WordPress 4.4+.
+* [WordPress REST API jQuery](https://github.com/seb86/WordPress-REST-API-jQuery) for Web Apps outside of WordPress or use the [WordPress REST API jQuery Support](https://wordpress.org/plugins/wp-rest-api-jquery-support/) plugin for a quick install.
 * You may make requests over either HTTP or HTTPS, but HTTPS is recommended where possible.

 <aside class="notice">